-In addition, due to ongoing challenges related to EU withdrawal, we will consider Brexit as part of our risk assessment procedures and wider scope responsibilities
+In addition, due to ongoing challenges related to EU withdrawal, we will consider Brexit as part of our risk assessment procedures and wider scope responsibilities.
+Audit Scotland have also specified consideration of the risk of fraud at audited entities, which we have extended to consider the Board's approach to managing fraud risk.

-Pages 10 to 15
+Pages ten to 15